Joseph Garcia (Gibraltarian politician): Political career

 Garcia has been leader of the LPG since 1992 and was first elected to the then Gibraltar House of Assembly on a by-election.
 He served as Shadow Minister for Tourism and Commercial Affairs from 1999 to 2000.
 He was re-elected at the 2000 election and served as Shadow Minister for Trade, Industry, Tourism and Financial Services until 2003.
-In 2011 Garcia was appointed Vice President of Liberal International.
+In 2011 Garcia was appointed Vice-President of Liberal International.
 Garcia's party then formed a coalition to contest the 2003 election with the GSLP, which won five seats, re-electing Garcia to serve as Shadow Minister for Trade, Industry, Tourism and Heritage until 2007 when he was again re-elected at the 2007 election serving in the same Shadow Ministry.

 After 12 years in opposition, Garcia was elected into Government following the election of 8 December 2011.
 The newly elected GSLP Chief Minister of Gibraltar, Fabian Picardo, appointed Garcia Deputy Chief Minister with responsibility for planning and lands, political, democratic and civic reform, and civil aviation.

 During the general election campaign in 1996 Garcia ripped up the GSLP manifesto during a leaders debate programme on GBC.
 His party now forms the Government with the GSLP.

-Garcia supports Panorama which is a daily newspaper in Gibraltar.
-His father Joe is the founder and editor of the paper.
+Garcia supported Panorama which was a daily newspaper in Gibraltar.
+His father Joe Garcia Snr.
+MBE (1938–2022) was the founder and editor of the paper until his death.
+He was succeeded by his sister, Lorraine Baldachino (until dissolution).

 Garcia was appointed Companion of the Order of St Michael and St George (CMG) in the 2021 Birthday Honours for services to politics and public service in Gibraltar.